Skip to content

 More Historic Oak Trees

-So you thought the Basking Ridge Oak tree was old, how about in Britain!
-Britain’s mightiest oak: A staggering 1,046 years old, it’s still going strong (even if it is getting a bit stout around the middle).
+So you thought the Basking Ridge Oak tree was old, how about in Britain?
+Britain’s mightiest oak: A staggering 1,046 years old, it’s still going strong (even if it is getting stout around the middle).
 Bowthorpe Oak in Manthorpe near Bourne, Lincolnshire, England is perhaps England’s oldest oak tree with an estimated age of over 1,000 years.
 The tree has a girth of 12.30 meters (40 feet 4 inches) – and astounding longevity.
 It can be found on Bowthorpe Park Farm.

 Two great books are available about the Basking Ridge Historic White Oak Tree